 With profile-based routing you can decide who has access to the different parts of your venue.
 For instance, doctors and nurses may have access to parts of a hospital that are restricted for patients and visitors.
 This means that hospital staff will be guided through the restricted areas if this offers them the shortest route to their destination, while patients and visitors will be guided around these areas.

 With buildings becoming bigger and more complex than ever before, the importance of indoor navigation is increasing.
-However, it’s not just visitors at hospitals, travelers at airports, or fans at stadiums that need wayfinding, it’s everyone, including staff and employees.
+However, it’s not just visitors at hospitals, travellers at airports, or fans at stadiums that need wayfinding.
+It’s everyone, including staff and employees.
 And most likely, some need directions to areas of your venue that are not open to everyone.

 Profile-based routing is available in the web application, the iOS app, and the iOS SDK.
-It will be rolled out to the Android SDK and Android app during September.
+It will be rolled out and be ready for use for the Android SDK and Android app during September.

 Do you want to be updated with more cool news about MapsIndoors?
 Through our blog we share the best and most interesting updates to make sure you don't miss out on anything!
 See you there?

 Stay up to date with more MapsIndoors news on our MapsIndoors product blog.